First-Ever Accessibility Chief: People with Disabilities Will Have a Say in MTA Decisions

 On Mon., June 18, the agency announced Elegudin’s appointment as the Metropolitan Transportation Authority (MTA) New York City Transit’s first senior advisor for system-wide accessibility.

-“I think with the leadership of [NYCT] President [Andy] Byford, the morale and the message has changed.
+“I think with the leadership of [NYCT] President [Andy] Byford, the morale and the message have changed.
 The MTA has said words publicly like full accessibility, things that as a disabled user myself and as part of the community, we haven’t heard,” he told NYC Community Media during an interview on Tuesday at the MTA’s offices at 2 Broadway.

 As co-founder of the nonprofit Wheeling Forward in 2011, and as the former accessibility program manager at the city’s Taxi and Limousine Commission — he left that position earlier this year — Elegudin has been working on accessibility issues for some time.